 - Coordinating Vendors.
 In addition to coordinating your internal stakeholders, your vendors need coordination too.
 Multiple vendors may be involved during the procurement process, and each vendor may have multiple personnel involved.
 The Project Manager’s role is to ensure each vendor has identified their own project manager who will serve as the single point of contact throughout the procurement, and to coordinate with those PMs to schedule meetings and demos, obtain proposals, get questions answered and facilitate the contracting process.

 - Communicating Responsibilities and Updates.
 Keeping all stakeholders on track during the procurement process is a necessity if you want to hit your deadlines.
 The Project Manager is responsible for determining what information is important to communicate, collecting that information from the appropriate stakeholders, and packaging and distributing it at the right times.
 Weekly email updates, project status reports and face-to-face meetings are all forms of communication channels that the Project Manager can use throughout a lengthy procurement project.

 Supporting Implementation and Transition.
-Once the procurement is complete and a contract has been signed with a vendor, the Project Manager plays a critical role in supporting the Business Owner during implementation of the project and, ultimately, transitioning the software/services into operations.
-The PM assumes many of the same responsibilities as during the procurement process such as planning, coordination and communication, but is now focused on implementation of the solution rather than selection of the vendor.
+Once the procurement is complete and a contract has been signed with a vendor, the Project Manager plays a critical role in supporting the Business Owner during the implementation of the project and, ultimately, transitioning the software/services into operations.
+The PM assumes many of the same responsibilities as during the procurement process such as planning, coordination, and communication, but is now focused on the implementation of the solution rather than the selection of the vendor.
 The PM also provides a bridge between the procurement process and the implementation process, ensuring that there is a continuity of knowledge and expectations throughout the entire cycle.